tel/old-blog/_posts/2014-08-10-typing-transducers.md

 layout: post
 title: Typing Transducers (as Kleisli arrows)
 comments_enabled: true
+excerpt: There's been a little flurry of activity around analyzing Clojure's upcoming <em>transducers</em> using Haskell types.
+This post outlines an isomorphism between one such representation and list "binding functions" <code>a -> [b]</code>.
+This suggests that <code>flatMap</code> is central to the idea of transduction.
 ---

 *The code relating to this post is available [here][here].*